sigmatuse4/livestreamy/README.md

 # livestreamy
-MP3 livestreaming to YouTube using FFMPEG
+MP3 livestreaming to YouTube using FFMPEG \
+⚠️ I am not responsible any copyright takedowns induced using this project.